Cameras & Video

 I love the classic looks of this camera, and I still take it out on occasion when the mood strikes me.
 Using a mechanical SLR is a lot of fun, but digital has made me a bit lazy when it comes to actually developing film.
 I used to develop black and white images at home — several years before digital really came into its own — and almost all of the images I developed came from this camera.

-Once I started using the camera, I found that the 3.3 mp resolution was fine for 4 X 6 prints or smaller, but I couldn’t enlarge to 8 X 10 without some noticeable pixelation.
+Once I started using it, I found that the 3.3 mp resolution was fine for 4 X 6 prints or smaller, but I couldn’t enlarge to 8 X 10 without some noticeable pixelation.
 As I started to use Photoshop to crop more and more often, I began to find the resolution a bit lacking.
 Shortly after it came out, a new crop of 7 megapixel cameras flooded the market and eventually I started to look for a replacement.
 I took a lot of pictures with this camera, though, and was impressed with the clarity and sharpness of the images it captured.
-I gave this camera to a friend a few years ago, but I still have fond memories of it.
+I gave it to a friend a few years ago, but still have fond memories.

-The Nikon D80 was the first DSLR I ever bought, and until recently I still used it for nature and travel photography when I don’t mind lugging something big and heavy around.
+The Nikon D80 was the first DSLR I ever bought, and until 2017 it was my go-to camera for nature and travel photography when I didn’t want to lug something big and heavy around.
 I did some research before buying and looked at a lot of other DSLRs like the Canon Rebel, the Pentax, and the Sony Alpha, but ultimately the D80 seemed to have the best build quality, as well as being the most ergonomic.
 I had never owned a Nikon camera before and didn’t have any lenses, but decided it was finally time to see what all of the Nikon fuss was about.
 I currently have two inexpensive lenses for this camera: a Nikon AF-S DX Zoom-Nikkor 18-135mm f/3.5-5.6G IF-ED and a Nikon AF-S DX NIKKOR 55-200mm f/4-5.6G ED VR II.

 The first is a wide-angle to mild telephoto zoom that came with the camera as part of a kit.
 There’s no vibration reduction on this one, but it does have a quick and sharp autofocus.
 While I would have preferred a little more zoom capability, it’s still a versatile lens that performs very well.
 Unfortunately, though, it stopped working at the very beginning of a cross-country road trip I took in 2008.
 The autofocus jammed, and the manual focus ring wouldn’t work either.
 I had to send it to Nikon for repair under warranty when I returned, and it took them several weeks to get it back to me.
 It’s been working for the last few years and is still my primary lens, but I wouldn’t be surprised if it eventually broke again.